apache/airflow/docs/helm-chart/index.rst

     migrateDatabaseJob:
       useHelmHooks: false
       applyCustomEnv: false

+This is so these CI/CD services can perform updates without issues and preserve the immutability of Kubernetes Job manifests.

 This also applies if you install the chart using ``--wait`` in your ``helm install`` command.